mikemtzp/bookstore/README.md

 # Bookstore
-> In this bookstore web app, you can add, edit, comment, and remove books.
-You will be able to navigate through a list of different authors' books.
+> In this bookstore web app, you can add, and remove books.
 Data is preserved using the [Bookstore API](https://www.notion.so/Bookstore-API-51ea269061f849118c65c0a53e88a739).
 Built with React Js and Redux.

 ## 🛠️ Built With